ashkan-rahnavardi/BCIT-WayFinder/README.md

 *Second industry project at BCIT.
 Me and two other students developed this prototype app from start to finish.
-For more information go to www.ashkans.world*
+For more information view projects in www.ashkans.world*

 # BCIT Wayfinder